kaidez/kaidez.github.io/_drafts/2018-01-05-temperature-average-filter-array.md

 formatData(temperatureInfo)
 </code></pre>

-Feel free to <a href="/temperatures-functional-programming/">look at the previous post to get a full walk-through of this code</a>, but I'm only ging to look at one specific part...
+Feel free to <a href="/temperatures-functional-programming/">look at the previous post to get a full walk-through of this code</a> but tight now, I'm only going to look at one specific part...

-The inner loop is towards the top of the <code>formatData()</code> function that starts with <code>innerArray.map()</code> It's needed to look at any array that has both a city name and a number, and then place the numbers in a new array called <code>numbersOnlyList</code>.
+The inner loop is towards the top of the <code>formatData()</code> function that starts with <code>innerArray.map()</code>.
+It's needed to look at any array that has both a city name and numbers, then place the numbers only in an array called <code>numbersOnlyList</code>.

- Sticking to my <a href="http://eloquentjavascript.net/1st_edition/chapter6.html">JavaScript functional programming paradigm</a>, I first had to create a separate function that defined what I wanted filtered...which were numbers in this case:
+This is what I wanted to refactor with <code>.filter()</code>.
+Sticking to the <a href="http://eloquentjavascript.net/1st_edition/chapter6.html">JavaScript functional programming paradigm</a> to do that, I first created a separate function defining what I wanted filtered...numbers in this case:

 <pre><code class="language-javascript">
 // place this code below "const temperatureInfo"